 Here, the outcast, Monty Navarro, is played by Ken Barnett with a smooth blend of audacity, confidence, resourcefulness and a certain vulnerability, especially at those moments when events he can't quite control take over.
 His Monty also is quick to recognize and seize opportunity when it comes his way, which it does when the first of the D'Ysquiths he encounters, a locally prominent clergyman, falls to his death from a church steeple in an inventive scene that impudently evokes Alfred Hitchcock's "Vertigo" -- and gets away with it.

-Navarro narrates his tale from his jail cell as he
+Navarro narrates his tale from his jail cell as he sets down his memoir, "A Gentleman's Guide to Love & Murder," while he awaits sentencing for his crimes.

 In the meanwhile, Monty's homicidal social-climbing puts him in contact with the bright, modest, spinsterly, emotionally guarded but no less engaging and tough Phoebe D'Ysquith (an absolutely beguiling Chilina Kennedy).
 Indeed, one of the show's riskiest-- and, as it turns out, masterly-- moments is the farcical second act number, "I've Decided to Marry You," in which Phoebe unexpectedly comes calling on Monty to tell him, as the song title suggests, she's decided to marry him.
 All the while, Sibella is secreted away in Monty's bedroom, determined to find out what's going on in the living room between Monty and Phoebe.